Slope Stability Calculator - HELP (Draft)

 For the entry of user defined problems, it is highly recommended to draw the problem to scale on gridded paper first.
 The ground surface should extend beyond any slip surface at each end of the slope.

-Once the input data has been entered, the Draw Input button draws a schematic of the situation, including geometry data, pore pressure lines and slip circle tangents (only when Java is enabled).
+Once the input data has been entered, the Draw Input button draws a schematic of the situation, including geometry data, pore pressure lines and slip circle tangents (only with HTML 5-capable browsers).

 Note: Y-coordinate values increase downward!